CarolinaFledgling/CarolinaFledgling/README.md

 - 🧳 I'm from Poland but I live in Norway

-- 🔭 I’m currently working on my portfolio using React and Sanity (CMS)
+- 🔭 I’m currently working on tasks related to working with REST API and DATA

 - 🎯 Goal : To be a better Developer